Develop Azure Functions using Visual Studio

 Configure the project for local development

 The Functions runtime uses an Azure Storage account internally.
 For all trigger types other than HTTP and webhooks, set the Values.AzureWebJobsStorage key to a valid Azure Storage account connection string.
-Your function app can also use the Azurite emulator for the AzureWebJobsStorage connection setting that's required by the project.
+Your function app can also use the Azurite emulator for the AzureWebJobsStorage connection setting required by the project.
 To use the emulator, set the value of AzureWebJobsStorage to UseDevelopmentStorage=true.
 Change this setting to an actual storage account connection string before deployment.
 For more information, see Local storage emulator.

 To set the storage account connection string: